 Demon’s Souls Remake

 Yep, there’s another not-Bloodborne 2 remake coming to PlayStation 5.
 This time, it’s From Software’s Demon’s Souls.
 If you heard breathless whelp, followed by an anguished howl, that was every Bloodborne fan’s hopes and dreams being built up and shattered before their eyes.

 Arkane Lyon (Dishonoured and Prey) are releasing a pulpy action game set on a supernatural island with a time-bendy twist, and Purge-ish aristocratic murder squads.
 You seem to play as one of two assassins: one trying to escape and/or destroy the island, and one trying to protect it.
 As the name suggests, Deathloop follows Edge of Tomorrow’s Live Die Repeat premise, and the game’s powers and abilities seem to take advantage of the island’s time warp.

 Pragmata looks like a whack sci-fi adventure from Capcom.
 It’s kind of hard to decipher exactly what its deal is based on the trailer alone, but one thing we know is that it’s set in a nightmare future where the cats are mere projections and therefore cannot be pat.
 Chilling stuff.

-This one didn’t feature PS5 live stream, but it did come through in the press release soon after.
+This one didn’t feature in the June PS5 live stream, but it did come through in the press release soon after.
 Sony must have been short on time, because this avian adventure from the creators of Abzu looks nothing short of wonderful.